 - Your child may bleed more easily.
 Make sure your child is careful and avoids injury.
 Be sure your child has a soft toothbrush.

-- If your child has loose stools (diarrhea) or throws up, you will need to make sure your child avoids getting dehydrated and electrolyte problems.
-Talk with the doctor.
+- If your child has diarrhea or throws up, talk with your child’s doctor.
+You will need to make sure your child avoids getting dehydrated and electrolyte problems.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.